ankitects/anki-manual/src/deck-options.md

 There are two things to notice:

-- As desired retention approaches 1.0, the frequency that you need to review cards increases drastically.
-For example, imagine you have a card that you have a 90% chance of remembering after 100 days.
-If your desired retention was 0.95, you'd need to review it after 47 days instead (approximately twice as frequently).
+- As desired retention approaches 1.0, the workload increases drastically.
+  Imagine you have a card with a 90% chance of remembering it after 100 days.
+If your desired retention is 0.90, you'll review the card again in 100 days.
+But if your desired retention is 0.95, you'll need to review it after 46 days instead.
+  This means the intervals of your cards almost halves at 0.95 desired retention and you need be reviewing cards twice as frequently compared to 0.90 desired retention.
-  At 0.97, the delay would be only 27 days (approximately 3.7x as frequently).
+  At 0.97, the delay will be 27 days (you'll be reviewing 3.7x as frequently).
-  At 0.99, you'd be reviewing every 9 days (more than 10x what you'd be doing with the defaults).
+  At 0.99, the delay will be only 9 days (more than 10x what you'd be doing with the defaults).

 - As desired retention decreases, you'll forget a greater percentage of your cards, and those cards will need to be reviewed again.
 Eventually, you'll get to a point where the forgotten cards contribute more to your workload than you gain from the longer delays, which is why you see the workload on the left of the graph increasing.
-Also, bear in mind that forgetting material frequently is demotivating.
+Also, note that forgetting material frequently is demotivating.

 For these reasons, we suggest you be conservative when adjusting this number, and recommend you keep it between 0.85 and 0.95.

-**SM-2 retention**
+### Historical Retention

 If your actual retention before switching to FSRS was significantly different from 0.9, adjusting this value will allow Anki to better estimate your memory